-“We want Michiganders to understand what the Foundation is and what we do,” said Audrey Harvey, executive director and CEO of the Blue Cross Blue Shield of Michigan Foundation.
+“We want Michiganders to understand what the Foundation is and what we do,” said Audrey Harvey, MD, executive director and CEO of the Blue Cross Blue Shield of Michigan Foundation.
 “We also want to make sure we connect people across the state to the resources that could benefit their health.”

 The Foundation’s work is done through five targeted grant programs: investigator initiated, physician investigator, community health matching, request for proposal and student award programs: